Cobertos/sleebies/README.md

 * Authorize your application
 * Grab the `FITBIT_USER_ID` and `FITBIT_USER_TOKEN` after the authorization
   * The token expires in 1 year
+  * The token uses 3 scopes. `sleep` for sleep data, `heartrate` for intraday heartrate data, and `profile` for timezone information
 * Set these in Vercel

 Now you're ready to use.
 See **Usage** above to use :3